Rythm1c/html002/README.md

-# Learning HTML navigation
+# Learning markdown

+simple link to zindua school [home page](https://zinduaschool.com/)

-a sample of the home page
+a sample of the home page of this repo
 ![alt text](assets/Screenshot.png)

 cloning the code: